ws464/java2/readme.md

   - Methods/functions

 #### Encapsulation
 The definition of encapsulation is "the action of enclosing something in or as if in a capsule".
-Removing access to parts of your code and making things private is exactly what Encapsulation is all about (often times, people refer to it as data hiding).
+People often refer to this as data hiding.
 - Keywords
   - `public`
   - `protected`
   - `private`

 #### Inheritance
 Inheritance lets one object acquire the properties and methods of another object.
-In JavaScript this is done by Prototypal Inheritance.
 - Keywords
   - `extends`
+  - `implements`?
+- Java only supports single inheritance, other languages such as Python support multiple inheritance
+- The `public` and `protected` properties are fully accesible

 #### Polymoripshm
 Polymorphism means "the condition of occurring in several different forms."
 That's exactly what the fourth and final pillar is concerned with – types in the same inheritance chains being able to do different things.
 - Keywords
-  - @Override
+  - `@Override`
   - `abstract`

+#### Composition
+Compositions (Aggregation) is when an object contains another object.
+Objects that contain many other objects can be hard to test.
+Composition leads to objects that are tightly dependent on each other.
+Dependency injection is a programming technique that reduces the tight dependency between objects.

+# The Golden Rule
+A method is a subroutine or a function, but not both.
+A subroutine is code that possibly changes the state (data) of an object but does NOT return anything.
+A function is code that returns something but does NOT change the state of the object.

+# Best Practice
+Avoid heavily nested objects, prefer only one or two levels of inheritance.
+Use the `final` keyword in your classes to indicate to other developers that the class should NOT be subclassed/extended.

 # Videos

 # Links
 [4 Pillars](https://www.freecodecamp.org/news/four-pillars-of-object-oriented-programming/)